anastasiadevana/HeadphoneMotion/README.md

 ![Headphone Motion Example App Screenshot](https://i.imgur.com/Z8bRaRZ.png)

-##### Example App Features
+### Example App Features

 - `Disable Tracking` / `Enable Tracking` - this button toggles the overall Headphone Motion functionality.
 Note that if the tracking is disabled, you will not receive headphone connection events.
 - If your device supports the Headphone Motion API, you will see `Headphone motion is available` (otherwise you will see `not available`)
 - `Headphones are connected (or "not connected")` - shows the headphone connection status

-**Rotation Calibration**
+#### Dealing With Rotation Offset

 You may notice that the "default" rotation of the cube is slightly offset when it starts tracking headpose.
-This is due to the position of one of the AirPods in your ear.
-The best way to fix this is to adjust the AirPod position.
+This is due to the position of one of the AirPods in your ear. **The best way to fix this is to adjust the AirPod position in your ear.**

 You can also try to use the `Calibrate starting rotation` button (click it when you feel that you're looking perfectly straight forward).
-It will try to adjust the rotation based on this calibration, but it will not work well with large offsets.
+The cube rotation will be adjusted based on this calibration, but it **will not work well with large offsets**.

 Click the `Reset calibration` button will reset the calibration value.

 ---

 ## <a name="how-to-use"></a>How to use

-This is the minimum amount of code you need to start using this functionality.
+Here is the minimum amount of code you will need to start using this functionality.

-Place this code in some Init function in your script (for example Unity's `Start()` call).
+Place the following code in some instantiation function in your script (for example into Unity's `Start()` call).

 ```c#